php-repos/phpkg-documentations/getting-started.md

 ## Add GitHub token

 A GitHub token is required to read repositories.
+If you already have an environment variable named `GITHUB_TOKEN` with your GitHub token, then you don't need to do anything.
+But in case you don't have this environment variable, you need to set one using the `credential` command.
 You can generate a token by following this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Then you can use the following command to add it to credentials: